grantcolley/blazor-solution-setup/README.md

 `dotnet new -i IdentityServer4.Templates`

 3.3.
-Create the [IdentityProvider](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/IdentityProvider) project and add it to the solution
+Create the [IdentityProvider](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/IdentityProvider) project and add it to the solution.

+`Note: Opt to seed the database when prompted`
 ```C#
 dotnet new is4aspid -n IdentityProvider